Ohtuilmo/ohtuilmo/README.md

 ## How to manually inspect database

 Development setup includes database management tool called Adminer.
+With Adminer, you can easily inspect and modify database using your browser.
 When development containers are running, navigate to [http://localhost:8083/](http://localhost:8083/) and sign in with following info:

 - System: PostgreSQL
 - Server: db